gruntjs/grunt-docs/Getting-started.md

 The same can be done for gruntplugins and other node modules.
 Be sure to commit the updated `package.json` file with your project when you're done!

 ## The Gruntfile
-The `Gruntfile.js` or `Gruntfile.coffee` file is a valid JavaScript or CoffeeScript file that belongs in the root directory of your project, next to the `package.json` file, and should be committed with your project source. _This file was named `grunt.js` for 0.3.x versions of Grunt._
+The `Gruntfile.js` or `Gruntfile.coffee` file is a valid JavaScript or CoffeeScript file that belongs in the root directory of your project, next to the `package.json` file, and should be committed with your project source.

 A Gruntfile is comprised of the following parts: